lsca94/lsca94.github.io/content/posts/how-to-upgrade-your-macbook-pro.md

 author = "Loris Scandurra"
-title = 'How to upgrade your MacBook Pro 13" 2019 to a 2020 Model for free (Not Clickbait)' date = "2020-07-27" description = "First post on my new blog lorisscandurra.com"
+title = 'How to upgrade your MacBook Pro 13" 2019 to a 2020 Model for free (Not Clickbait)' date = "2020-07-27" description = 'I had some technical issues with my MacBook Pro 13" 2019 Model and got a full refund for it'
 +++

 So last year, I bought myself a new MacBook Pro 13-Inch 2019 Model in April 2019.
 My MacBook Air served me well, but it was time for an upgrade because I was getting more into programming, and I just needed the extra power.